-The main campus, Camperdown/Darlington, overlooked by sandstone spires and gothic-inspired gargoyles, offers a feel of the traditional university lifestyle, while being surrounded by Sydney gives students the opporunity to explore a world-class metropolis.
+The main campus, Camperdown/Darlington, overlooked by sandstone spires and Gothic-inspired gargoyles, offers a feel of the traditional university lifestyle, while being surrounded by Sydney gives students the opportunity to explore a world-class metropolis.
 Students can spend the afternoon studying in the courtyard of the Main Quadrangle before heading out to the harbourfront cafe to watch the sun plunge into the sea at Sydney cove.

 Sydney is the state capital of New South Wales and is found in the South Eastern shores of Australia on the Tasman Sea.
 The city has become famous for its beautiful waterfront, Sydney Harbour, which include Sydney's main tourist attractions, the immense span of the Harbour Bridge and the sharp, jutting curves of the Sydney Opera House.

 Sydney has been ranked as the world's best city - not just once but 12 times - by the annual reader's choice awards in the highly respected magazine Conde Nast Traveller.
 It was also ranked as the World's Best City in the annual Anholt City Brands Index, ahead of London, Paris, New York and Rome.
 This study was based on factors such as safety, affordability, cleanliness and friendliness.
 Sydney's highly efficient public transport system means you can get to the city centre from the main University of Sydney campus within a few minutes.